MovieLabs/OMC/Docs/Tech-Notes/Assets.md

 functionalCharacteristics
 	functionalType: artwork.concept

 Resolver
+id: A1
+recordType: metadata
+mediaType: application/json
+==> returns URL for the Asset metadata

+id: A1
+recordType: item
+mediaType: image/jpg
+==> returns URL for the essence itself,  using the Asset identfier.

 id: E1
 recordType: item
 mediaType: image/jpg
+==> returns URL for the essence, using the essence identifier
 ```

 ---

  A single digital asset where metadata about the asset is encoded and can be resolved separately.

+*[ do we need this? if so, is it really a separate example?']*

 ```
 OMC
 identifier